The Six Steps to Building a Financial Plan is an effective way to get started on the road toward financial peace of mind.

 Some funds are broadly diversified, while others target an asset class or a specific sector of the economy, such as international bonds or science and technology stocks.
 Others aim to replicate the performance of a well-known index, such as the S&P/TSX Composite Index in Canada or Standard & Poor's (S&P) 500 in the United States.

 While there are hundreds of choices, each mutual fund will fall into one of the three main asset classes: safety, income or growth.
-Or, you can choose a balanced fund which is actively managed to maintain a mix of various asset classes.
+Or, you can choose a balanced fund which is actively managed to maintain a mix of all three asset classes.

 The minimum initial investment for TD Mutual Funds is $100 for a non-registered account and $100 for an RSP account.
 The minimum subsequent investment is $100 for both types of accounts.